mcallisterliza/love-struck/README.md

 - First I clicked settings in my GitHub repository.
 - I then clicked 'pages' from the left-hand side of the page.
-- I selected Source - Deploy from branch.
+- I selected Source - Deploy from the branch.
 - The main branch was selected and the folder was 'root'.
 - Under the branch, I then clicked save.
 - I then went back to the code tab in the Environments section and I then clicked on GitHub Pages.